CGLemon/Sayuri/README.md

 * [Pachi](https://github.com/pasky/pachi), need to add the option ```--nodcnn``` to disable DCNN.
 * [Ray](https://github.com/kobanium/Ray), may be strongest open source engine in the 2016s.

-I am try to implement this ancient technique currently.
+I am trying to implement this ancient technique currently.
 Merge the MM patterns base and the DCNN base technique to provide widely dynamic strength.
 It should be fun.

 ## Features